Norilsk oil spill: Aftermath

-Russia's Investigative Committee has launched a criminal investigation of the spill.
+Russia's Investigative Committee launched a criminal investigation of the spill.

 The head of the power plant's boiler-turbine workshop was placed in pretrial detention, charged with violating environmental regulations and negligence.
 Yevgeny Zinichev, head of Russia's Emergency Situations Ministry, stated that the power plant did not report the incident for two days, while trying to contain the situation on their own.

 President Vladimir Putin declared a regional state of emergency following the spill, and criticized the local authorities for a slow response.
 He also criticized Vladimir Potanin, chairman and major shareholder of Norilsk Nickel, for not properly maintaining the safety of the fuel tanks at the plant.
 Putin ordered officials to amend Russian law to prevent similar accidents in the future.
 In a 3 June 2020 televised meeting devoted to disaster management, Putin asked Sergei Lipin, the head of NTEK: "Why did government agencies only find out about this two days after the fact?
 Are we going to learn about emergency situations from social media?"

 After the state environmental agency Rosprirodnadzor told its employee Vasily Ryabinin to stop investigating the disaster, he quit his job on 7 June and went public as a whistleblower.

 In the aftermath of the Norilsk spill, Russia's Prosecutor General's office ordered safety checks at all dangerous installations built on the permafrost in Russia's Arctic.
 Greenpeace Russia compared the potential environmental effects of the Norilsk spill to that of the 1989 Exxon Valdez oil spill.

 As a result of this incident, Oleg Deripaska, the founder of Rusal, which in 2019 owned 28% of Nornickel, urged management changes at Nornickel, which is 35% owned by Potanin's Olderfrey Holdings Ltd.

 In June 2020, Rosprirodnadzor asked Norilsk to pay 148 billion rubles to cover damage caused by the massive spill, but Norilsk disagreed with the value.
 In February 2021, a court ordered Norilsk to pay US$2 billion (146 billion rubles) for the spill.